-The Center is communicating with the cities of Raton and Trinidad to gather information regarding resources for our small business communities to help us weather the storm of COVID-19.
+The Center is working with the cities of Raton and Trinidad to host resource information for our small business communities.
 Below is a collection of links to financial supports and other resources at the Federal, State and local levels.

 For other resources, including some corporate efforts to help small business and tips on how to survive this mess, we are posting everything of potential value at the bottom of this page.
 Click Here to see this list.